 As a result of the novel coronavirus, Loyola Law School and the Loyola Social Justice Law Clinic have implemented preventative measures to protect the health of our clients, students, and staff.
 We are still operating and taking all steps possible to continue to serve our clients, by continuing our client work on a remote basis.

-During this time, our office on the Loyola Law School Campus is closed.
-To request legal services, please call 213.252.7409 and you will receive a return call within a 3-5 days.
+During this time, our office on the Loyola Law School Campus is closed, and legal consultations are by telephone only.
+To request legal services, please call 213.252.7409 and you will receive a return call within 3-5 business days.
+See below for more information about Legal Consultations with LIJC.

 The Loyola Immigrant Justice Clinic